Do you know how honey is produced and how important are bees for agriculture?

 A rather barren and dry small island, burnt by the sun, but so richly endowed with golden beaches, magical nights, crystal clear waters, smart and pleasant people, a culture of centuries where the god Dionysus had been worshipped since ancient times.

-The dominant white color of old and new buildings, the rough stone and the surrounding low mountains, the touch of the wind, the fragrances, the conversations, are all characteristics that will indelibly remain in your memory.
+The dominant white colour of old and new buildings, the rough stone and the surrounding low mountains, the touch of the wind, the fragrances, and the conversations, are all characteristics that will indelibly remain in your memory.

 Gastronomy